torvalds/linux/Documentation/locking/ww-mutex-design.rst

 a handful of situations where the driver needs to wait for buffers to become ready.
-If you think about this in terms of waiting on a buffer mutex for it to become available, this presents a problem because there is no way to guarantee that buffers appear in a execbuf/batch in the same order in all contexts.
+If you think about this in terms of waiting on a buffer mutex for it to become available, this presents a problem because there is anal way to guarantee that buffers appear in a execbuf/batch in the same order in all contexts.
 That is directly under control of userspace, and a result of the sequence of GL calls that an application makes.
 Which results in the potential for deadlock.
 The problem gets